ansys/pyansys-dev-guide/doc/source/how-to/manage-protobuf-definitions.rst

   workflow.
 It is best to keep the workflows as standard and simple as possible.
 That implies making all its dependencies public - including this API Python package.

-* The API Python package generated will eventually have to be uploaded to the public PyPI, so that it can be consumed by its corresponding Python client library (when it is publicly released).
+* The API Python package generated eventually has to be uploaded to the public PyPI, so that it can be consumed by its corresponding Python client library (when it is publicly released).
   So, better make it public sooner than later if there are no issues with it.

-* Once the Python API package is publicly released to PyPI, there is no reason behind keeping the repository private since all users which consume the Python API package will have direct access to the ``.proto`` files that are in the repository.
+* Once the Python API package is publicly released to PyPI, there is no reason behind keeping the repository private since all users which consume the Python API package have direct access to the ``.proto`` files that are in the repository.

 However, before making any repository public with the `Ansys GitHub organization`_, please review